 The water is generally suitable for drinking.

-Generally water from an urban standpipe attracts a charge from the relevant water corporation and is available for commercial purposes.
+Generally, water from an urban standpipe attracts a charge from the relevant water corporation and is available for commercial purposes.
 Pricing is usually tiered to encourage water use efficiency and conservation.

 Conditions and costs will depend on water availability and quality.
 Licensing may be required depending on the intended use.

-Accessing an emergency water supply point for a commercial purpose
+Accessing an EWSP for a commercial purpose

 Charges will apply when accessing EWSPs for commercial use.
-Check access conditions and costs with the relevant EWSP Manager.
+Check access conditions and costs with the relevant EWSP manager.

 Yes, from council bores and rural standpipes ensuring you have complied with any relevant conditions.